two-torial/two-torial/docs/extras/spiceguide.md

 ### SpiceOverlay

 !!! tip ""
-	One of the newest features SpiceTools has is an included overlay called SpiceOverlay, it contains a number of useful options such as a patch manager to enable/disable hex edits on the fly, and virtual keypads, its keybinds are as follows below:
+	One of the newest features SpiceTools has is an included overlay called SpiceOverlay, it contains a number of useful options such as a patch manager to enable/disable patches on the fly, and virtual keypads, its keybinds are as follows below:

 	``F5 - Keypad P1``
 	``F6 - Keypad P2``